DAG-DB/DAG-DB/README.md

 ## Using DAG-DB

 Go to './code' for `example.ipynb` and a README with further details.
-The repo contents are as follows:
+The overall repo contents are as follows:

 - `code/` project code, probably the first place to visit.
 Includes more detailed README.md for the code